Stinrb/hr-attrition-analysis/README.md

   <img src="https://github.com/Stinrb/hr-attrition-analysis/blob/main/visualizations/overall_attrition_rate.png" width="50%" />
 </p>

 ## Demographics Analysis

 Our aim here is to analyze and see if certain demographic groups have higher attrition rates and see how their behavior changes when combined with another variable.

 - Taking a look at the age group, the 18-24 group shows the highest attrition rate at 39.18%, followed by 25-34 group at 20.22%.
 These two segments contributes to over 60% (150 out of 237 attrition count) in overall attrition rate, placing them in a high-risk category.
-- Attrition is fairly balanced between male and female employees, with males showing a slightly higher rate.

 <p align="center">
   <img src="https://github.com/Stinrb/hr-attrition-analysis/blob/main/visualizations/age_group_attrition.png" width="50%" />
 </p>

+- Attrition is fairly balanced between male and female employees, with males showing a slightly higher rate.
 <p align="center">
   <img src="https://github.com/Stinrb/hr-attrition-analysis/blob/main/visualizations/gender_attrition.png" width="50%" />
 </p>

 - Education levels also shows a farily balanced attrition rate across all groups, with the rate decreasing towards Doctorate degree holders.
-- Marital status reveals a strong link to attrition, with Single employees leaving at more than twice the rate of Divorced employees.
-Their attrition rate exceeds that of Married employees by 13%, suggesting relationship status may influence employee turnover.

 <p align="center">
   <img src="https://github.com/Stinrb/hr-attrition-analysis/blob/main/visualizations/education_level_attrition.png" width="50%" />
 </p>

+- Marital status reveals a strong link to attrition, with single employees leaving at more than twice the rate of divorced employees.
+Their attrition rate exceeds that of Married employees by 13%, suggesting relationship status may influence employee turnover.

 <p align="center">
   <img src="https://github.com/Stinrb/hr-attrition-analysis/blob/main/visualizations/marital_status_attrition.png" width="50%" />
 </p>

 Let’s investigate further for patterns across high-risk variables.
 A key question: Which age and marital status groups are most likely to leave?